GBlanch/Windows-server-19-administration-and-hardening/0_Environment-Setup/README.md

 A bastion host is positioned between these two networks, acting as the secure bridge between the household LAN and the isolated lab segment.
 It provides controlled administrative SSH access without exposing internal systems directly.

 Within this private network, VMnet1 operates as Host-Only on 192.168.45.0/24, while VMnet8 runs in NAT mode on 192.168.200.0/24.
-In order to stable balance between isolation and external / temporary connectivity, DHCP is disabled on VMnet1 and enabled on VMnet8 initially.
+In order to have a stable balance between isolation and external / temporary connectivity, DHCP is disabled on VMnet1 and enabled on VMnet8 initially.

 <p align="center">
   <img src="screenshots/vmnet1.png" alt="VMnet1 Configuration" width="600"><br>